agda/agda/doc/user-manual/tools/command-line-options.rst

      non-indexed data/record types.
 (This kind of matching is always allowed for record types with η-equality.)

+     Default: :option:`--erased-matches` when :option:`--with-K` is active,
-     This option is implied by :option:`--with-K` (even implicit use of :option:`--with-K` through the absence of options like :option:`--without-K`).
+     either by explicit activation or the absence of options like :option:`--without-K`;

-     Default: :option:`--no-erased-matches`.
+     otherwise :option:`--no-erased-matches`.

+     If :option:`--erased-matches` is given explicitly, it implies :option:`--erasure`.

 .. option:: --erase-record-parameters